fprime-community/fprime-tutorial-math-component/docs/error-handling-2.md

 ## Example Solution

 Below is a basic and incomplete solution to the divide by zero problem presented in the previous section.

 The solution works as follows: Use an if statement to catch the case that `val2` (the denominator) is zero.
-In the case that `val2` is zero, do nothing with the opperands and report the error through an event.
+In the case that `val2` is zero, do nothing with the opperandsand report the error through an event.

-Use an if statement in `MathReceiver.cpp` to catch when the denominator is zero:
+Use an if statement in `MathReceiver.cpp` to catchwhen the denominator is zero:

 ```cpp
 // In: MathReceiver.cpp